WorkSpace

 Requirements

-The general theme of this product is a blend between LinkedIn, Reddit, and Meta’s Threads.
+The general idea of this product is a blend between LinkedIn, Reddit, and Meta’s Threads.
 The president sought after a prototype of what the student’s mobile experience with the following requirements:

-• Allow students to follow Spaces, a community forum similar to a Reddit Subreddit or Facebook Group.
-Posts are created by university admins, professors, or recruiters.
+• Enable students to follow Spaces, a community forum where university admins, professors, and recruiters share posts.

-• Give students a basic profile where they can showcase their major, GPA, and bio.
+• Providing student profiles that highlight their major, GPA, and bio.
 This should tend to cultural differences between the U.S and Japan.

 Challenge & Inspiration

-The challenge for me as a designer (and as a human) is never about having no ideas, it’s about having too many.
+The challenge for me as a designer is more frequently about having too many ideas, rather than not enough.

-So, to help myself with the initial work, I pulled inspiration from what I already know and love: the visual style of Medium.com, the navigational structure of Threads, and information architecture of Reddit.
+So to help myself with the initial work, I pulled inspiration from what I already know and love: the visual style of Medium.com, the navigational structure of Threads, and information architecture of Reddit.
+Given the 48 hour deadline, this sprint put my decision making, speed, and design process to the test.

 Components